LLNL/CARE/README.md

 make -j install
 ```

 If desired, external libraries can be used instead of submodules.
 For example, an external CHAI can be specified with `-DCHAI_DIR=<path to CHAI install directory or directory containing chai-config.cmake>`.
-Note that if using an external CHAI, it must be configured with `-DENABLE_PICK=ON -DENABLE_PINNED=ON`.
+Note that if using an external CHAI, it must be configured with `-DENABLE_PINNED=ON`.

 To build with CUDA support, use `-DENABLE_CUDA=ON -DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda/toolkit`.
 If using external libraries, note that Umpire, RAJA, and CHAI must also be configured with those options.